mvolkmann/blog/src/zig.md

 manual memory management that is required due to lack of automated garbage collection.

-One appeal of Zig is that it is much simpler than C++ and Rust.
+One appeal of Zig is that it is simpler than C++ and Rust.

 Zig emphasizes:

 - No hidden control flow

-  Examples of hidden control flow in other languages include exception handling, operator overloading, and destructors.
+  Examples of hidden control flow in other languages include exception handling, operator overloading, destructors, and decorators.

 - No hidden memory allocations

+  All memory allocation is performed by allocators that the developer selects.
+  Each kind of allocation implements a different allocation strategy.
+  Zig does not support closures, so allocations to not outlive their scope.

 - No preprocessors or macros